amarnathreddy0201/amarnathreddy0201/README.md

 **63 Problems with Normal Pointers**

-    a) Some Issues with normal pointers in C++ are as follows:
+    - Some Issues with normal pointers in C++ are as follows:

         Memory Leaks: This occurs when memory is repeatedly allocated by a program but never freed.
 This leads to excessive memory consumption and eventually leads to a system crash.